 any “Vernal Pool Habitat.”

 Isolated Vegetated Wetlands, Isolated Land Subject to Flooding, and Vernal Pool Habitat do not need to border a reservoir, lake, pond, river, stream, or creek in order to be subject to regulation under the Bylaw and these regulations.
-Subject to the Bylaw Resource Area definitions in Part 2 below, certain Bylaw Resource Areas may occur within or overlap another Bylaw Resource Areas under the Bylaw and these regulations.
+Subject to the Bylaw Resource Area definitions in Part 2 below, certain Bylaw Resource Areas may occur within or overlap with another Bylaw Resource Areas under the Bylaw and these regulations.

 (2) Exemptions from the Bylaw: As provided by Section 4 of the Bylaw, only the activities and work identified in Sections 1.3(2)(a) to (c) below are specifically exempted from regulation under the Bylaw when conducted in accordance with the specified requirements.
 The Bylaw specifically omits all other exemptions provided in the Act.